-Top 10 Iconic Buildings
+Top 10 Most Iconic Buildings in the World

 There are many different types of buildings all throughout the world, and occasionally a building is built that captivates a city or even a nation.
 Over time these buildings become the defining pinnacle of the greatness of the city they improve the skyline of.
 This is a list of buildings that the world wouldn’t be the same without.